Egypt president el-Sissi visits Sudan amid rapprochement

-The Egyptian leader was scheduled to discuss with Sudanese officials an array of issues, including economic and military ties and the two nations’ dispute with Ethiopia over a massive dam it is building on the Blue Nile, Egypt’s presidency said.
+The Egyptian leader was scheduled to discuss with Sudanese officials an array of issues, including economic and military ties and the two nations’ dispute with Ethiopia over a massive dam it is building on the Blue Nile, Egypt’s presidency said in a statement prior to the visit.

+El-Sissi also was expected to discuss Sudan’s border dispute with Ethiopia and security in the Red Sea region, which has become a theater of growing competition among world and regional powers in recent years, the statement said.
+Both Sudan and Egypt are members of a newly established Red Sea forum, along with six other African and Asian nations.

 The visit came amid a rapprochement between the two governments.
 Egypt has in recent years sought to rebuild ties with its southern neighbor, an effort that has intensified since al-Bashir’s ouster in April 2019.
 Top civilian and military officials from both nations have exchanged regular visits.
 The countries signed an agreement last week to strengthen their military cooperation.